-The following maps show the ultimate effect of the recommendations.
+Maps at the end of the Appendix show the ultimate effect of the recommendations.

 The consolidated station scheme shows that 70 calls would have been outside the Standards of Cover.
 The margin ranged from 30 seconds to 3 minutes.

 A GIS analysis shows that there is an additional 3 minutes of travel time from the new proposed consolidated location to the existing station 32.